 Just as important as picking the most reliable manufacturer, also do your research on the dealer.
 Make sure the dealer has positive Yelp reviews, has been in business for at least 10 years and has a large service department.
-If you pick right, you should not have many issues with your stairlift.
-However, if it does break, you do not want to wait for weeks for someone to come out.
-Also, stay away from dealers who do not offer a flat rate for service or charge you for return trips for parts they do not stock.
+If you select properly, you should not have many issues with your stair lift.
+However, if it does break, you do not want to wait weeks for someone to come out.
+Stay away from dealers who do not offer a flat rate for service or who charge you for return trips because they didn’t stock parts.
 Stay away from dealers who do not service at all.
 Many dealers want to sell the units and not worry about having to repair.
 If your dealer does not have at least 5 full time repair technicians, move on.
-If your dealer outsources employees, move on.
-You should pay as much attention to service on the initial appointment as the price itself.
+If your dealer outsources employees, keep looking.
+You should pay as much attention to service on the initial appointment as you do to the price itself.

 Dealer certified to perform the installation

 Make sure your dealer has factory trained technicians.
-For an installer to be factory certified, he/she has to fly out and spend a few days at the factory for training.
-He/she must then pass a series of tests.
+For an installer to be factory certified, they will have had to fly out and spend a few days at the factory for training.
+They must also then pass a series of tests.
 If your dealer does not have factory trained installers, move on.
 That means they are either too small to afford to invest in their team or do not see certification as important.

 Make sure dealer understands your specific needs

 Look for a dealer who asks questions about the user.
-Peoples needs are different and you want a dealer who will sell you what you need and not what they happen to have in stock.
-If your dealer has less than 50 units in stock, move on.
+People’s needs are different and you want a dealer who will sell you what you need and not what they happen to have in stock.
+If your dealer has less than 50 units in stock, go elsewhere.
 You want a dealer who has units in stock and carries replacement parts.
-If your stairlift does not function, every minute counts.
-You do not want to be stuck up or downstairs waiting for the part to come in.
+If your stair lift does not function, every minute will count.
+You do not want to be stuck upstairs or downstairs waiting weeks for the part to come in.

-Make sure your dealer has a warranty that cover both labor and parts.
+Make sure your dealer has a warranty that covers both labor and parts.
 Also stay away from dealers who charge hourly service rates versus a flat fee.
-You want a dealer who wants to get in your home and fix the issue quickly and not milk the clock or carry enough parts on their trucks.
-Also avoid dealers who charge you for return trips for parts they do not stock.
+You want a dealer who wants to get in your home and fix the issue quickly and not milk the clock because they did not carry enough parts on their trucks.
+Avoid dealers who charge you for return trips for parts they did not stock.